iomega/ms2query/README.md

 # Set the location where all your downloaded model files are stored
 ms2query_library_files_directory = "./ms2query_library_files"
+# define the folder in which your query spectra are stored.
+# Accepted formats are: "mzML", "json", "mgf", "msp", "mzxml", "usi" or a pickled matchms object.
+ms2_spectra_directory = "specify_directory"

 # Downloads pretrained models and files for MS2Query (>10GB download)
 download_default_models(ms2query_library_files_directory, default_library_file_base_names())